-The Musgrave Estate is a supremely unique assemblage of four land titles spanning 232 acres on Salt Spring Island.
-The current owners seek a buyer intent on operating as a steward of the land, conserving its natural and historic character.
+The Musgrave Farm is a supremely unique assemblage of four land titles spanning 232 acres on Salt Spring Island.
+The current owners seek a buyer intent on operating as a custodian of the land, conserving its natural and historic character.

-The only stretch of flat, open land on the island’s relatively undeveloped southwest corner, the property features roughly 5,955 feet of oceanfront, making it one of the most desirable areas Salt Spring Island has to offer.
-Central to this shoreline, is a protected bay with a pristine beach, two docks and boathouse.
-The property faces west across Sansum Narrows toward Cowichan Bay and Vancouver Island with eight 19th and 20th century abodes complementing open fields, Cedar and Douglas fir forests, and a year-round creek.
+The only stretch of flat, open land on the island’s relatively undeveloped southwest corner, the property features nearly two kilometers of oceanfront, making it one of the most desirable areas Salt Spring Island has to offer.
+Central to this shoreline is a protected bay with a pristine beach, two docks and boathouse.
+The property faces west across Sansum Narrows toward Cowichan Bay and Vancouver Island with eight 19th and 20th century abodes complementing open fields, Cedar and Douglas fir forests, mature stands of Madrona and Gary Oak, and a year-round creek.

-High on a bluff with commanding ocean views sits the cedar-sided farmhouse.
+Nestled in a field up near the vegetable garden sits the cedar-sided farmhouse.
 Built circa 1985, the lofted home counts two bedrooms, a single bathroom, kitchen, dining room, living room with vaulted ceiling, and fireplace.
 A covered porch has views of fields, a beautiful old barn, and the ocean through the trees.

 The waterfront cedar pan-abode house was built circa 1972, has a sunken living room with bar, kitchen, dining area, four bedrooms, three bathrooms, laundry, and a large deck overlooking the lawn and the water.
 A private dock and beautiful pebble beach complete this stunning retreat.